 Get Me to the Border

-And then I arrived at explora…
+And then I arrived at explora Patagonia…

-We arrive at the hotel around 1:00pm and though I’d seen spectacular photos of it on explora’s website, when we pulled up to the front door it looked markedly unassuming.
-Until I walked inside the lobby and was literally smacked in the face by the most gorgeous view I’ve ever, ever seen from a hotel.
+We arrive at the hotel around 1:00pm and as we pull up to the front door it looks markedly unassuming.
+And then I walk inside the lobby and am literally smacked in the face by the most gorgeous view I’ve ever, ever seen from a hotel.

 Perhaps I will survive this bout of acute penguin withdrawal after all.